Belvedere Summer School 2026

 Strategies - Methods - Tools

-The Belvedere Research Center in Vienna is hosting its third summer school on the topic of “Collecting Institutions in a Digital World: Strategies – Methods – Tools” from 7 to 12 September, 2026.
-The summer school is organized in cooperation with the Institute for Digital Culture at the University of Leicester, the University for Continuing Education Krems, and Ars Electronica Linz.
+The Belvedere Research Center in Vienna is hosting its fourth summer school on the topic of “Collecting Institutions in a Digital World: Strategies – Methods – Tools” from 7 to 12 September, 2026.
+The summer school is supported by funding from The Federal Ministry for Housing, Arts, Culture, Media, and Sport (BMWKMS) and organized in cooperation with the Institute for Digital Culture at the University of Leicester, the University for Continuing Education Krems, and Ars Electronica.

 Visualisierung mit Kunstwerken aus der Sammlung des Belvedere